$0 Northwest Territories Adoption Quick-Start Checklist

 At registration, HSS will:

 Once registered, the home study process begins.
-The home study is conducted by an HSS social worker or a contracted practitioner and typically takes three to six months.
+The home study is conducted by an HSS social worker or a contracted practitioner; timing varies with HSS availability and the household's circumstances.
 The document gathering below supports the home study.

 Step 2: Identity Documents